This article was updated on August 24, 2016

 Patient navigation and advocacy as an emerging profession are gaining attention, both in the media and in the popular lexicon, because what we do fills in so many gaps in the current American health care system.

 The names for this work may vary (patient advocate, navigator, health care advocate or consultant, medical advocate) but the basic idea is the same.
-We work with patients and families to help them at many points along the health care continuum: disease research, insurance problems, finding doctors, understanding treatment and care options, accompanying them to visits, serving as coach and quarterback of their health care team, working with family members and caregivers, mobilizing resources, managing medical paperwork and almost anything else you can think of.
+We work with patients and families to help them at many points along the health care continuum: disease research, insurance and medical billing problems, finding doctors, understanding treatment and care options, accompanying them to visits, serving as coach and quarterback of their health care team, working with family members and caregivers, mobilizing resources and managing medical paperwork, for example.

 Not every advocate does all of these things, and there is no single business model or list of services.
 Some advocates only work with senior citizens, others only with cancer patients or others only to solve medical billing problems.
 It depends entirely on the individual’s business and practice.
-I wrote a longer piece describing the landscape of navigation in this article: Patient Navigators – Who They Are and What They Do – March 2014
+I wrote a longer piece describing the landscape of navigation in this article: Patient Navigators: Who We Are and What We Do.

 In August 2009, the National Association of Healthcare Advocacy Consultants NAHAC was founded by Joanna Smith in Berkeley, California because it made sense to form a professional association for this new type of work.
 I was a founding member of NAHAC, its first Vice President, and served as President from March 2012 to March 2014.
 The Association seeks to professionalize the emerging private patient advocate industry and to educate consumers.
 NAHAC is a non-profit educational association.
 Members must abide by our Code of Ethics, which in August 2012 was cited as a model by the American Medical Association: AMA STATEMENT ON PATIENT NAVIGATORS.
-The Association held national conferences in 2009, 2010, 2011 and 2012.
-Our fifth meeting will be held October 30-November 1, 2014 in Chicago.
-This year’s theme is “Mastering the Power and Direction of Healthcare Advocacy.”
+The Association held national conferences in 2009, 2010, 2011, 2012 and 2014.
+The 2016 conference will be held in Seattle, Washington.
+NAHAC members enjoy access to monthly educational events, professional networking opportunities and peer-to-peer advice.

 NAHAC membership is open to those who are interested in the field of healthcare advocacy.
 They may be prospective advocates, medical professionals, consumer advocates, academicians, researchers or people involved in policy and legislative efforts.
 I encourage prospective advocates to join NAHAC to learn and to become part of our growing network.

 NAHAC also offers educational podcasts to the public to further its non-profit mission.
-These can provide an excellent starting point for an advocacy education.
+As a member, you can hear podcasts of all previous conferences.
+Together, these provide an excellent starting point for an advocacy education.

 Another key development was a company called AdvoConnection, founded by Trisha Torrey in 2009 to create a national directory of patient advocates and a way for consumers to find them.
 Since then, AdvoConnection has become the Alliance of Professional Health Advocates and has added many marketing and business development services for its members.
 Trisha Torrey has written extensively on the business side of becoming an advocate.
-Her recent summary of the evolving work of advocates is useful and contains other links to learn more.
 She offers a PACE membership for folks who want to explore this profession, and a variety of resources for starting and growing an advocacy practice.

 The Patient Protection and Affordable Care Act (health care reform law signed in 2010) is now accelerating growth of both the advocacy profession and advocacy education because it mandates new consumer protection initiatives and allocates new funding to support ombudsmen and navigators.
 State and Federal health care exchanges that launched in 2013 include provisions for navigators to help consumers evaluate, choose and enroll in health insurance policies.